eezstreet/d2rlint/README.md

 Please note that only `"ignore"` has any impact at the moment as this tool is still under development.

+The program by default writes to `stdout`, but it can also write to a log file.
+If `logAppend` is turned on, it will write to the same log file over and over again.

+The program will output a banner at the top of `stdout` unless `iveConsideredDonating` has been turned on. **Please consider donating!**

 ### List of Rules

 - `Basic/NoDuplicateExcel`: Fields that should not be duplicated will present a